-Some have omni-directional antenna which provides a 360 degree horizontal radiation coverage.
+Some have an omni-directional antenna which provides a 360 degree horizontal radiation coverage.

 An isotropic antenna is a theoretical antenna that has a 360 degree vertical and horizontal coverage, so meters that claim they have isotropic antennas, should give the most accurate measurements.
-In real life when they say isotropic they usually mean omnidirectional.
+When "isotropic" is used it normally means "unidirectional".

 Both 3 axis and omnidirectional antennas help you perform quicker and more accurate measurements but help less in locating the source compared to directional antennas.

-To conclude, single axis antennas are the poorest choice, directional antennas are better for locating radiation sources and a 3 axis or an omnidirectional or an isotropic antenna will give you more accurate measurements.
-Combining directional and an omnidirectional antenna (as the HF35EC does) combines all the benefits.
+To conclude, single axis antennas are the poorest choice.
+Directional antennas are better for locating radiation sources and a 3 axis, an omnidirectional or an isotropic antenna will give you more accurate measurements.
+Combining directional and an omnidirectional antenna (as the HF35EC does) combines all of these benefits.

 Each wireless radiation source emits in a certain frequency (the number of oscillations or wave cycles that pass a particular point per second).
 The higher the frequency, the higher the energy and the shorter the wavelength of the wave (frequency=speed of light/wavelength).